kkpan11/semu-c64/README.md

 probably not very easy given the old hardware and the long runtimes.

-So ... the title of "First person successfully booting Linux on a C-64 and entering shell without any crashes" is still up for the taking :D
+So ... the title of "First person successfully booting Linux on a C-64 and entering a shell without any crashes" is still up for the taking :D

 ## Aug 30th 2023, Boot times